AdamVictory/rock-paper-scissors-game/README.md

 # UX (User Experience)
 ## Purpose

 The main goal for this website is to serve as an easy to use online game for users to compete against a computer in rock paper scissors.
-It provides all the key infomation on how to play the game and takes a new modern approach the the game including modern emojis instead of hand signs which has been done before.
+It provides all the key infomation on how to play the game and takes a new modern approach to the game including modern emojis instead of hand signs which has been done before.
 It is also easy to use for new users who have never played the game before and it a unique game for those who have played the game before but maybe not online, against a computer or through using emojis.

 ## First Time Visitor Goals
 + As a first time user, I can easily learn how to play the game and click on the emojis to compete against the computer.

 ## Returning Visitor Goals
-+ As a returning user, I can improve upon my score and beat the comuter by a higher score.
++ As a returning user, I can improve upon my score and beat the computer by a higher score.

 ## Frequent Visitor Goals
 + I can play together with friends on the same screen to beat the computer together.